-In-person office hours are Wednesday from 2-4pm.
-I am also happy to arrange meetings on Zoom at other times if you email me for an appointment.
+Since this class is remote, office hours are on Zoom.
+I am normally available Mondays from 6pm-8pm, but I am also happy to arrange meetings at other times if you email me for an appointment.
 Generally, email is a more reliable way to reach me than phone.
 IV.
 GRADES.